jameslanska/markdown-formatter/README.md

 - comprehensive whitespace formatting,
 - table formatting,
-- ordered list renumbering,
+- ordered list renumbering, and
-- autofixing of several common errors,
+- autofixing of several common errors.

 Markdown Formatter is fully compliant with